crusher-dev/crusher/README.md

 It seems like every time you are changing something, there is a chance of stuff breaking.
 The worst part is you're lost, and then someone reports the issue in prod.

 Testing solves this, but it hasn't evolved.
-We're changing it by creating an integrated solution that simply works.
+It's too complicated and sometimes hard.
+We're solving it by creating an integrated solution that simply works.

 ## 🧱 Deployment